Colorado Springs Weather-Related Accident Attorneys

 Our Colorado Springs personal injury attorneys can investigate your accident, assess the full extent of your losses, and pursue all forms of compensation on your behalf.

-Our founding attorney, Timothy Bussey, is the only attorney in Colorado with the ACS Forensic Lawyer-Scientist designation.
+Our founding attorney, Timothy Bussey, is one of only two lawyers in Colorado with the ACS Forensic Lawyer-Scientist designation.
 As a former district attorney, he understands how the other side works and knows how to counter insurance company strategies.
 If you have suffered serious injuries in a severe weather crash caused by someone else’s negligence, call us at (719) 475-2555 to schedule a free consultation.